passff/passff/README.md

 * www
   * supersite.com
     * login
+    * password
-    * user
+    * url
   * mysite.com

 PassFF will
 * get the login from the "login", the url from the "url" and the password from the "password" file under supersite.com
 * get the login from the "login" field inside the mysite.com entry for mysite.com (see [format above](#multi-line-format))

 The file structure approach does not support custom input fields.